|When will more Summer School information be released?|

 |What if my student is not registered in District 20?|

 Classes are open to students from all districts.
-Out of district Registration begins April 30, 2018.
-An out-of-district fee of sixty dollars is assessed at registration to assist in covering the costs of operating the Summer Scholars program.
+Out of district Registration begins May 6, 2019.
+An out-of-district fee of one hundred dollars is assessed at registration to assist in covering the costs of operating the Summer Scholars program.

 |What is considered in district vs. out of district?|